The ultimate guide to snowbird travel insurance

 What is snowbird travel insurance?

-- Single-Trip Plan: Covers one specific trip
+- Single-Trip Plan: Covers just one trip

 Why do snowbirds need travel insurance?